The Resident (part eighteen)

 The example always used is a vinyl record.
 You know what that is.
 [Nods.]

+Students of some eras need props.
 Right.
 The needle drops into a groove, a particular song plays.
-The needle drops to another track, a different song plays.
+The needle drops onto another track, a different song plays.
 The needle, as an object, remains itself.
 The record retains its integrity, a whole containing multiple realizations.

 Time experiments on the particle level had been an ancient thing, begun much earlier than 2018.
-Ancient…yes, Debra, bearing in mind our Tithonian view begins a thousand plus years later than this current present.
+Ancient…yes, Debra, when you bear in mind our Tithonian view begins a thousand plus years after this current present.
+Physicists had noticed anomalies, been excited these might prove displacement, or simultaneity, if not the chance of time travel itself.
+In the bunkers following the cataclysms, successful experiments in switching were done with molecules.

 Still, the experiments felt imperative.
 Two thirds of the human population had died, vast numbers of animals were near extinction, plants were plummeting in diversity.
 If the groove could be found…

-Within limited timescapes, we bide with our apple, and a fellow experimenter soon arrives with the original.
+We wait with our apple, and a fellow experimenter arrives with the original.
 The apple, its configuration and dimensions after slicing, the plate and its chips, have duplicated.
-Why is this not more magical than displacement?
+These were all thoroughly imaged beforehand.

 31